alecramsay/MM2/README.md

 1. Minimize the prospective skew for the state
 2. Reduce the national gap
 3. Balance the two -- when the prospectives skews would both be below a threshold, eliminate the national gap; otherwise minimize the state skew.

+The MM2_for_Congress.py script in the scripts/ directory takes a census decade, an election year, and a strategy, loads the census and election data, eliminates the national gap assigning list seats to states using the specified strategy, and writes the results to three files:

+1. {election year}_report({strategy}).txt summarizes the run.
+2. {election year}_reps_by_priority({strategy}).csv shows the seat-by-seat assignments.
+3. {election year}_reps_by_state({strategy}).csv summarizes nominal & list seats by state.